hkirk/swtafp-slides/slides/01/01-intro.md

 ### Modules

-- Modules are used to group code, like types and functions, values
+- Modules are used to group code, like types, functions and values
   - Keeps related code etc. together
-  - If not modules is declared a module with the same name as the file exists
+  - If no module is declared a module with the same name as the file exists
   - Two types:
     - Top level
-    - Local level
+    - Local level (Can be nested)
-  - Can be nested

 ----